There You Go: Commercial performance

+Elsewhere, the song peaked inside the top ten in the charts of eight more countries, including a second spot in Australia, where it eventually received a Platinum certification by Australian Recording Industry Association (ARIA) for shipments of 70,000 copies.
+It also gained a Platinum certification in the United Kingdom, where it debuted and peaked at number six on the UK Singles Chart and number two on the UK R&B Singles Chart, and went Gold in New Zealand, where it also reached number six on the New Zealand Singles Chart.
+"There You Go" also peaked at number six in Canada, where it moreover reached the top of the Canadian Digital Songs Sales Chart, and reached number eight on the Dutch Top 40.

 Music video

 The accompanying music video for "There You Go" was directed by Dave Meyers and debuted via The Box in late November 1999.
+Filmed in various locations throughout Los Angeles, their collaboration marked the beginning of several future videos the pair would work on together.
+Pink, who had "just started riding motorcycles," reportedly "almost crashed 85 times" during filming.
+In 2019, the singer confessed to being under the influence of marijuana while shooting the video, to the point she was unable to keep her eyes open, explaining to Billboard: "Dave Meyers kept coming up to me and saying, "Can you wait to smoke that next blunt before the beauty shot?"
+I was like, "What do you mean?".
+He was like, "I really want you to be able to open your eyes"."

 In the music video, Pink's ex-boyfriend Mikey calls her asking for a ride and she reluctantly agrees to give him one.
 She hops on a motorcycle and rides to the top of a parking structure overlooking his apartment, where she calls him.
 She then accelerates her motorcycle, jumps off the last second, and watches as it soars off the building and crashes into his apartment window before exploding into flames, burning the armchair and the PlayStation Mikey was playing on earlier in the video.
 Pink then jumps into a car driven by a new guy, giving Mikey the middle finger as they drive off.
-Entertainment Weekly described the video by saying: "In the video for 'There You Go' — her smash single — the piqued Pink freaks, sending a motorcycle crashing into Floyd's fab bachelor pad."
+Entertainment Weekly described the video by saying: "In the video for "There You Go" — her smash single — the piqued Pink freaks, sending a motorcycle crashing into [her boyfriend's] fab bachelor pad."

-In 2019, Pink confessed to being under the influence of marijuana while shooting the video, to the point she was unable to keep her eyes open, explaining that "Dave Meyers kept coming up to me and saying, 'Can you wait to smoke that next blunt before the beauty shot?'
-I was like, 'What do you mean?'.
-He was like, 'I really want you to be able to open your eyes.'"